garrison0/philterms/posts/mental-content.md

 * a thought
 * a perception

 And so on.
 For example, your mental state may be a belief.
 If you believe that the earth is flat, then the meaning of 'the earth is flat' is *mental content* of your belief.
+Because your belief contains 'the earth is flat.'